 Although our kitchen is a beautiful space, it isn’t overly functional; I knew we could do more to maximize the limited storage.
-The light bulb went off one day when I was surfing the net and found this base filler cabinet roll out:
+The light bulb went off one day when I was surfing the net and found a base filler cabinet roll out.

 Utilizing Wasted Space to Add Storage